- Leadership and Governance

 As the Executive Director, Student Services she has responsibility for a diverse range of student services, including counselling, mental health and wellbeing, disability services, student welfare services, as well as aspects of student administrative support through the services provided by Student Central.

 Darren John Greentree - Director

-Appointed as a member of the Board of Western Sydney Early Learning Ltd, as from 14 May 2013.
+Appointed as a member of the Board of western Sydney Early Learning Ltd, as from May 2013.

-Darren has over 25 years senior management experience within Multi-National, Publicly Listed and Private Organisations joining the Education Sector in early 2010.
-In his role as Director- Financial Operations at the Western Sydney University, Darren is responsible for the University's Management Reporting, Forecasting and Budgeting along with the Financial Systems, Treasury, Financial Accounting and Management Accounting.
-Darren holds a joint Executive MBA from the Universities of Sydney and New South Wales (AGSM), a Bachelor Degree in Business (Accounting), is a Graduate Member of the Australian Institute of Company Directors, a Justice of the Peace and a member of CPA Australia.
-Darren is a Director of Western Sydney University Early Learning Child Care Centre and an independent member of the Penrith City Council's Audit Committee.
-Darren is an experienced Finance and Accounting practitioner and has been instrumental in leading structural and cultural change throughout his career specialising in integrating Finance functions as strategic partners within organisations.
+Darren has over 25 years senior management experience within Multi-National, Publicly Listed and Private Organisations, joining the education Sector in early 2010.
+In his role as Chief Financial Officer at the Western Sydney University, Darren is responsible for all operations of the University's Finance Office.
+Darren holds a joint Executive MBA from the Universities of Sydney and New South Wales (AGSM), a Bachelor Degree in Business (Accounting), is a Graduate Member of the Australian Institute of Company Directors, a Justice of the Peace and a Fellow of CPA Australia.
+Darren is a Non-Executive Director of Western Sydney University Early Learning Ltd, and of Unimutual and is an independent member of the Penrith City Council's Audit Committee.
+Darren is an experienced Finance and Accounting practitioner and has been instrumental in leading structural and cultural change throughout his career specialising in integrating finance functions as strategic partners within organisations.